20 things to do in Manhattan

 Inside St. Patrick's Cathedral you can see a sculpture of the Pieta, which is three times larger than Michelangelo's in Rome.
-Note also the 8-meter-diameter rose window above the main organ and the altar of St. Louis and St. Michael.
-Many of the best tours of New York in Spanish pass through here.
+Also note the 8-meter diameter rose window above the main organ and the altar of St. Louis and St. Michael.
+Many of the best New York tours in Spanish pass through here.

 Why I like St. Patrick's Cathedral